atjason/MacGoogleAnalytics/README.md

   - By default, it's 6 hours.
 It tells Google Analytics, "Hey, I'm still alive!" every 6h.
 This will help Google Analytics to calculate the active users on your app.

 # How to Integrate MacGoogleAnalytics
-Use the MacGoogleAnalytics Demo project for reference.
+Use the MacGoogleAnalyticsSwiftDemo project for reference.

 ### Step 1
 Import `GoogleAnalytics.swift` and `GoogleAnalyticsHelper.swift` (be sure to have "copy items" selected)